 The only exception is the hose of the pump, which is normally plugged into the device in a u-shape with both ends.
 This looks a bit like a padlock.
 If you seriously want to award points for the design of an air pump: This pump would get the full score.

 But more important is the size of the device.
 If you are travelling by bike and want to have the air pump in your backpack, it should take up very little space.
 Many electric pumps are bulky and have many additional small parts or can even only be operated with cables.
 However, there are also versions that are similarly compact and also run on battery power.
 But none of the models is as small as the Xiaomi device; without the hose, the dimensions are 124 x 71 x 45.3 mm.

 The hose also serves as a mounting bracket for the pump.
 But this doesn’t really hold tight; in case of jerky movements, the plug-in connection of the hose loosens, which is why it’s better to transport the pump in the bag than to hang it on it.
 Enclosed are two attachments for different valves, a micro-USB charging cable and a cloth bag.

 And the cost?
 Also the pump should be affordable again.
 At least in China this is still possible: 199 RMB, equivalent to about $30, costs it on xiaomiyoupin.com.
 We pay a little more again, from about $50.
 And there we are already in a price range, in which we get a comparable device elsewhere.
 Just the price doesn’t speak for Xiaomi.

-How do the cyclists among you see it?
-Would you use a pocket compressor or do you just pump by hand?
+Would you use a pocket compressor, or do you just pump by hand?
+Or would you rather take the stop at the gas station on you?
 And what would the device be worth to you?To the gadget